Yarayasser-tech/SQL-injection/README.md

-# SQL-injection
-SQL injection vulnerabilities detection using python
+Developed a tool to detect and exploit SQL injection vulnerabilities.